-The workshop begins Sunday June 6th at 5pm and ends Wednesday June 9th at noon.Registeremail me
+The workshop begins Sunday June 11th at 3pm and ends Wednesday June 14th at noon in Ithaca, NY.Registeremail me

 Waterfalls all over the place!
 We’re heading back to one of our favorite places to photograph waterfalls – New York’s Finger Lakes region!